Consultations with registrars are by appointment only. You must produce the relevant information and documents to register a death.

 Personal information about the deceased required includes their full name and address, their date of birth, details of location and time of death, and their occupation (if applicable).
 If the deceased is a married woman her maiden name is also required as well as her husband’s full name and occupation (if applicable).

 You will also need to produce the ‘certificate of cause of death’, more commonly known as the death certificate.
-The death certificate is given to you by a GP or hospital doctor.
+The death certificate is currently sent to the registrar by a GP or hospital doctor.

 Please contact us if you need any help with booking or attending an appointment